mypopydev/Acronyms/Acronyms.md

 SD 	| Standard definition (TV)
 SG 	| Study group
 SHVC 	| Scalable high efficiency video coding
-SODB 	| String of data bits
+SI slice | Intra-coded slice used for switching between coded bitstreams (H.264) SODB 	| String of data bits
 SOP 	| Structure of pictures, see also GOP
 SPS 	| Sequence parameter set
-SSD 	| Sum of squared differences
+SP slice | Inter-coded slice used for switching between coded bitstreams SSD 	| Sum of squared differences
 SSE 	| Sum of squared error
 STSA 	| Stepwise temporal sub-layer access
 SVC 	| Scalable video coding (H.264/AVC)
+scalable coding | Coding a signal into a number of layers slice   | A region of a coded picture statistical redundancy | Redundancy due to the statistical distribution of data studio quality | Lossless or near-lossless video quality subjective quality | Visual quality as perceived by human observer(s) subjective redundancy | Redundancy due to components of the data that are subjectively insignificant sub-pixel (motion compensation) | Motion-compensated prediction from a reference area that may be formed by interpolating between integer-valued pixel positions
 TB 	| Transform block
 TE 	| Tool experiment
 TFD* 	| Tagged for discard [picture], syn.
 RASL